hmmpsNorthOffice/CustomVideoPlayer/README.md

 1. **Ensure CVP is enabled.**  (Enabled by default.
 Button on bottom right.)

-2. **Select a screen using (-/+).**  Options include any of the six primary screens, any of the three MSP screens, or one of the two 360 screens.
+2. **Select a screen using (-/+).**  Options include any of the six primary screens, any of the three MSP screens, or any of the three 360 screens.

 3. **Enable that screen.**  (The screen button should be highlighted.)